- What’s a function?

 // slashes are comments.
 These lines are ignored by the computer, but can make your code easier for a human to read!

 RGB colors work a little differently than physical colors that you might be familiar with if you’ve ever used watercolors or crayons.
 I don’t want to get into all of the intricacies here, because it gets very complicated- color is a whole field of study!
-If you’re curious, you can go down the Wikipedia rabbit hole starting with this article.
+If you’re curious, you can go down the Wikipedia rabbit hole starting with the RGB color model article.

 But for now, don’t be afraid to experiment with the parameters to see how they interact, or search for RGB color pickers to get the RGB values you need.